 We don’t penetration test your application for you, but we do understand that you will want and need to perform testing on your own applications.
 That’s a good thing, because when you enhance the security of your applications you help make the entire Azure ecosystem more secure.

 As of June 15, 2017, Microsoft no longer requires pre-approval to conduct a penetration test against Azure resources.
 Customers who wish to formally document upcoming penetration testing engagements against Microsoft Azure are encouraged to fill out the Azure Service Penetration Testing Notification form.
 This process is only related to Microsoft Azure, and not applicable to any other Microsoft Cloud Service.

 While notifying Microsoft of pen testing activities is no longer required customers must still comply with the Microsoft Cloud Unified Penetration Testing Rules of Engagement.

 Standard tests you can perform include:

 - Tests on your endpoints to uncover the Open Web Application Security Project (OWASP) top 10 vulnerabilities

 - Fuzz testing of your endpoints

 One type of test that you can’t perform is any kind of Denial of Service (DoS) attack.
 This includes initiating a DoS attack itself, or performing related tests that might determine, demonstrate or simulate any type of DoS attack.

-Are you ready to get started with pen testing your applications hosted in Microsoft Azure?
+- Are you ready to get started with pen testing your applications hosted in Microsoft Azure?
 If so, then head on over to the Penetration Test Overview page (and click the Create a Testing Request button at the bottom of the page.
-You’ll also find more information on the pen testing terms and conditions and helpful links on how you can report security flaws related to Azure or any other Microsoft service.